mushroomhostage/Chestpack/README.md

 The chest pack item shows up as a normal "Chest" in the player inventory.
 But its behavior should make it clear how it differs (it auto-equips, can be opened, doesn't stack with other chests).

-Packs can be nested indefinitely for more storage.